racket/racket/racket/src/README.txt

    run `configure` again (with no arguments) in a "local" subdirectory to create a build for the current platform.

+For Racket CS, an additional flag is required:

  * `--enable-scheme=SCHEME`, where SCHEME is a Chez Scheme executable executable that runs on the build platform; the executable must be the same version as used in Racket built for the target platform.

-   Supplying `--enable-scheme=DIR` is also supported in cross-build mode, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built for the host system.
+   Supplying `--enable-scheme=DIR` is also supported, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built for the host system (but not necessarily installed).

 The `--enable-racket=RACKET` and `--enable-scheme=SCHEME` flags are
 allowed for non-cross builds, too: